 The Employer will be the administrator of the Plan.
-All questions arising as to the interpretation of this Plan shall be subject to the grievance and arbitration procedures in Articles 20 and 21 of the Collective Agreement.
+All questions arising as to the interpretation of this Plan shall be subject to the procedures in Articles 20 Resolution of Grievances and 21 Arbitration of the Collective Agreement.

 2.17 Implementation by Regulation